fvilarinho/framework/README.md

 Author
 ======

-My name is Felipe Vilarinho (A.K.A Vila) and you can know more about me at the social medias below:
+My name is Felipe Vilarinho (A.K.A.
+Vila) and you can know more about me at the social medias below:

 1. [LinkedIn](https://br.linkedin.com/in/fvilarinho)

-Or send an email to fvilarinho@gmail.com or fvilarinho@outlook.com
+Or email fvilarinho@gmail.com or fvilarinho@outlook.com

 Have Fun!